Does a roof affect energy costs?

 Summer heat and roof energy costs

-- Summer months pose threats to your roof.
+• Summer months pose threats to your roof.

-- One of the threats that summer months pose to roofs is heat.
+• One of the threats that summer months pose to roofs is heat.

-- UV rays from the sun can cause your roof to age and decay.
+• UV rays from the sun can cause your roof to age and decay.

-- Specifically, UV rays can cause your roof to bleach, weaken, and crack your roof.
+• Specifically, UV rays can bleach, weaken, and crack your roof.

-- The heat from the sun can also cause shingles on your roof to buckle and split.
+• The heat from the sun can also cause shingles on your roof to buckle and split.

-- Changes in your roof's temperature from day to night can cause your roof to weaken.
+• Changes in your roof's temperature from day to night can weaken it.

-- Storms that occur during the summer can also cause damage to your roof.
+• Storms that occur during the summer can also cause damage to your roof.

 Ventilation problems and roof energy costs

-- If the homeowner, or their family members, seem to have worse allergy problems than usual, that could also be a sign of inadequate roof ventilation.
+• If the homeowner or their family members seem to have worse allergy problems than usual, that could also be a sign of inadequate roof ventilation.
 It could mean their immune system has difficulty coping with the mold caused by poor roof ventilation.

 Licensed Roofing Contractor